react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/00 Quick Start/Tutorial.md

 })
 ```

 See?
-The `drop` method has the receives the `props` of the `BoardSquare` in scope, so it knows _where_ to move the knight when it drops.
+The `drop` method has the `props` of the `BoardSquare` in scope, so it knows _where_ to move the knight when it drops.
 In a real app, I might also use `monitor.getItem()` to retrieve _the dragged item_ that the drag source returned from `beginDrag`, but since we only have a single draggable thing in the whole application, I don't need it.

 In my collecting function I'm going to ask the monitor whether the pointer is currently over the `BoardSquare` so I can highlight it: